Education Finance and Accountability Program (EFAP)

 issues.
 The topics he addresses, in particular, are the study of student attainment in the United States and the retention and education of differing students in diverse higher educational settings.

-Professor of Economics, Maxwell Advisory Board Professor of Economics, Director of Undergraduate Studies, Senior Research Associate, Center for Policy Research.
+Professor Emeritus of Economics, Maxwell Advisory Board Professor of Economics, Senior Research Associate in the Center for Policy Research, The Maxwell School, Syracuse University.

 Dr. Wasylenko, has interests in economic development within U.S. cities and in developing countries, and in state and local public economics.
 Primary and secondary educational opportunities play an important role in economic development.
 Financing directing